Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 ### A* Method
 - More efficient than checking every location
    * a heuristic function
+- By attempting to predict addition cost from cell locations reduces search space to optimal locations
+   * under the right conditions

 ```
    Heuristic Cost Function
-      Cell value = additional cost to goal at position
+      Cell value = additional cost to goal from cell

    ┌────┬────┬────┬────┬────┐
    │ 08 │ 07 │ 06 │ 05 │ 04 │